 The Ultimate Pregnancy Appointment Guide: What to Expect Week by Week at Your Prenatal Visits

-Central to ensuring the health and well-being of you and your growing baby is seeing your care team regularly for touchpoints and milestones that are part of your pregnancy appointment schedule.
+Regular visits with your care team are essential for supporting both your health and your baby's well-being, as these appointments help track important milestones throughout your pregnancy.
 Diana Kaufman, MD, UnityPoint Health, shares the recommended timeline for prenatal visits, and the importance of each test and discussion that’ll prepare you for a safe pregnancy and delivery.

 Confirming Your Pregnancy

 Every woman’s body is unique, but it’s a good idea to visit a doctor to confirm a pregnancy when you’re experiencing early symptoms, such as a missed period or you’ve received a positive home pregnancy test.
-Typically, this visit happens at 6-8 weeks of pregnancy.
+Typically, this visit happens at six to eight weeks of pregnancy.

 Your doctor may confirm your pregnancy through urine tests, blood tests or ultrasounds.